orange-cloudfoundry/db-dumper-service/README.md

 ## How to use

 **Note**:
-- The service broker will run task asynchronously.
+- The service broker will run tasks asynchronously.
-- The user token is needed when you want to dump or/and restore a database by its service name to check if your user is able to access to this service (We are waiting for token delegation implementation to not mandatory the user token)
+- The user token is needed when you want to dump or/and restore a database by its service name to check if your user is able to access to this service (We are waiting for [token delegation implementation](https://docs.google.com/document/d/1DoAbJa_YiGIJbOZ_zPzakh7sc4TB9Tmadq41cfSX0dw/edit?usp=sharing) to remove the need for a  mandatory user token)

 ### Use with a Cloud Foundry cli plugin

-You can either use the cli plugin associated to this broker:
+You may use the cli plugin associated to this broker:

 1. Download the latest release of the [db-dumper-cli-plugin](https://github.com/Orange-OpenSource/db-dumper-cli-plugin) here: https://github.com/Orange-OpenSource/db-dumper-cli-plugin/releases
 2. Install it to your cli with this command: `cf install-plugin "path/of/db-dumper-cli-plugin" -f`

-**Note**: You can use this service without cli plugin, it was made only to have a more convenient way to use it than using broker parameters.
+**Note**: You can use this service without cli plugin, it was made only to have a more convenient way to use it than using broker arbitrary parameters.

 ### Create a dump by passing a database uri